karineek/CsmithEdge/README.md

 Experimental data and scripts to reproduce the results reported in ASE-NIER 2020.

-Reuslts and data appeared in the paper along with additional details can be found [here](https://github.com/karineek/CEdgeSmith/tree/master/results).
+Results and data appeared in the paper along with additional details, can be found [here](https://github.com/karineek/CEdgeSmith/tree/master/results).

 Tools in use
 ------------